ethereum/hive/simulators/eth2/withdrawals/README.md

   - Start three validating nodes on Capella/Shanghai genesis
   - Two nodes, `A` and `B`, are connected to each other, and one node `C` is disconnected from the others
+  - Total of 128 Validators, 42 for each validating node
   - All genesis validators have BLS withdrawal credentials
   - On Epoch 0, submit BLS-To-Execution changes to node `C` of all the validating keys contained in this same node
-  - Verify that the BLS-To-Execution changes eventually happen on the chain that is being consutructed by this node.
-Also verify the partial withdrawals on the execution chain
+  - Verify that:
+    - BLS-To-Execution changes are included in node `C` chain
+    - Partial withdrawals on node `C` execution client
   - Submit BLS-To-Execution changes to nodes `A` and `B` of all the validating keys contained in node `C`, but the execution addresses must differ of the ones originally submitted to node `C`
   - Connect node `C` to nodes `A` and `B`
   - Wait until node `C` re-orgs to chain formed by nodes `A` and `B`